syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Column-Types.md

 #### LineBreakMode

-You can wrap the record cell velue when the text for the record cells exceeds the content area by setting [GridColumn.LineBreakMode](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn~LineBreakMode.html) as `LineBreakMode.WordWrap`
+You can wrap the record cell value when the text for the record cells exceeds the content area by setting [GridColumn.LineBreakMode](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn~LineBreakMode.html) as `LineBreakMode.WordWrap`

 The following code example shows how to use GridSwitchColumn.